sasprosko590/SASCleaner/README.md

 ## Usage 🚀

-- You can also run it easily with `start.bat` but restart the PC after you have done all that.
+- You can also run it easily with `start.bat` answer the questions properly and restart the computer after you have done all this.